 Step 1: Login through the Bluehost control panel

 Go to the control panel.
 Since you already have an account, enter your login details here.

 Step 2: Click “domains” on the left side of the control panel

 You’ll find “domains” on the left side of your screen.

-Step 3: Search your desired domain to make sure it’s available
+Step 3: Search for your desired domain to make sure it’s available

 Run a search to make sure the domain you want isn’t already taken.